cvonk/esp8285-mqtt_light/README.md

 * HTTP PUT
    * On the rpi, use `curl -X PUT -d on http://localhost:3000/resources/room/lamp` to set the value of the red LED and relay.

+The button on the Sonoff S20:

+* short press will toggle the red LED and relay
+* 2 second press will restart the Sonoff S20
+* 10 second press will reset the configuration

 ## Making it available to the internet

-Configuration
+Configuration:

 * Create an A record on a DNS server to point to your router, or use a DDNS name.
 E.g. "house.domain.com".
-* On your router use the remote proxy pound with e.g. a LetsEncrypt certificate, to translate between HTTPS and HTTP, and route the traffic URLs "//resources.*" to port 3000 on the rpi.  [pound and letsencrypt](https://coertvonk.com/sw/networking/dd-wrt-reverse-proxy-https-asus-rt-ac68-pound-letsencrypt-23660).
+* On your router use the remote proxy pound with e.g. a LetsEncrypt certificate, to translate between HTTPS and HTTP, and route the traffic URLs "//resources.*" to port 3000 on the rpi.
+For details, see my [Pound and LetsEncrypt](https://coertvonk.com/sw/networking/dd-wrt-reverse-proxy-https-asus-rt-ac68-pound-letsencrypt-23660).
 Add "xHTTP 1" inside the "ListenHTTPS" in the `pound.pt1` configuration file to allow for HTTP GET.

-Test
+Testing:

 * HTTP GET
   * On the rpi, use `curl https://house.domain.com/resources/room/lamp` to read the value of the red LED and relay.